-If you’re an EDF Energy customer leaving a property, the procedure to follow is, in theory, straightforward:
+If you’re already an EDF Energy customer leaving a property, the procedure is as follows:

-- Firstly, make sure you’ve set yourself up on the EDF MyAccount system, you’ll need this to manage the move.
+- Make sure you’ve set yourself up on the EDF MyAccount system.
+This is the easiest way to manage the move.

 To close the account you will need the following details: